hivex - Windows Registry "hive" extraction library

 int hivex_value_type (hive_h *h, hive_value_h val, hive_type *t, size_t *len);

-Returns 0 on success.
-On error this returns NULL and sets errno.
+Returns a size.
+On error this returns 0 and sets errno.

 char *hivex_value_value (hive_h *h, hive_value_h val, hive_type *t, size_t *len);